BIRDSgroup/MultiPopPred/README.md

 3. Place the MultiPopPred script(s) within your example_data directory.
 4. Modify the PATH variables within the script(s) as per your system.
 5. Run the jupyter notebook script(s).

+Typical expected runtime on a "normal" desktop computer is ~1-3 seconds for each of the five versions of MultiPopPred applied to the provided example data, for a given single hyperparameter configuration.

 ## Section 4: Data Availability and Reproducability